callmecavs/jump.js/README.md

 jump(-100)
 ```

-Scroll to an element by passing a node or a selector.
+Or, scroll _to an element_ by passing a node or a selector.

 ```es6
 // passing a node